-Guidance:Only complete Section 3.1.3 if the State uses a PAHP to exclusively provide nonemergency medical transportation (a NEMT PAHP).
+Guidance: Only complete Section 3.1.3 if the State uses a PAHP to exclusively provide nonemergency medical transportation (a NEMT PAHP).
 If a NEMT PAHP is the only managed care entity for CHIP in the State, please continue to Section 4 after checking the assurance below.
-If the State uses a PAHP that does not exclusively provide NEMT and/or uses other managed care entities beyond a NEMT PAHP, the State will need to complete the remaining sections within Section 3.
+If the State uses a PAHP that does not exclusively provide NEMT and/or uses other managed care entities beyond a NEMT PAHP, the State assures that it complies with all requirements applicable to NEMT.